Dear Facebook Ads, Customer Support Sucks

 For now Facebook’s lack of savvy is making us look stupid with clients…stupid for buying your product and attitude.

-Mark Zuckeberg seems like a cool kid.
+Mark Zuckerberg seems like a cool kid.
 Too bad the FB organization hasn’t a freakin’ CLUE as to how to treat grownup customers who spend tens & hundreds of thousands…and millions.
 What I have to say to you is that I’m like one of your best salespeople, you’re team is screwing up, appears to not care and your company needs to grow up.

 The QOS Difference: “Free” Users Vs. Paid Customers